steemit/smt-whitepaper/smt-manual/manual.md

 and transaction signing setup using a testnet, or some non-important account on the main network.

+Once the token is launched, and alternative to an passive or active management approach, the keys may be burned to initiate a token for which the Dynamic properties can never be adjusted.

 ### Token consensus

 Since tokens participate in atomic transactions also involving